Tavleenkm/__Scraper/README.md

 2. create a Conda environment and install the required packages from requirements.yaml: conda env create -f requirements.yaml

-3.In the project directory, locate and open the config.py file.
+3. In the project directory, locate and open the config.py file.
 Add your Reddit API credentials (client ID, client secret, username, and password) to the file:
 In config.py
 - REDDIT_CLIENT_ID = "your_client_id"